 11 Things You Might Not Know About 'Blazing Saddles'

 Focusing on the rise of a black sheriff in the American west of 1874, Blazing Saddles is widely regarded as the most audacious comedy of Mel Brooks’ directorial career.
-A subversive, fearless satire bent on tackling the ever-present absurdity of prejudice, it has maintained an impressive and growing fan-base four full decades after its initial release in February 1974.
+A subversive, fearless satire bent on tackling the ever-present absurdity of prejudice, it has maintained an impressive and growing fan-base more than four decades later.
 Here are some remarkable tidbits about one of the greatest spoofs ever made.

 1. The Movie Was Originally Going to be Entitled Tex X: An Homage to Malcolm X